Today I finally came home. I took the long way.

 Back home.

-Back to my parents’ house.
+my parents' house.

 My back's killing me.

 My keyboard alone weighs two kilos.
 Add my laptop.
-My two-liter water flask.
+My two-liter

 I looked like a delivery guy from hell.